You can drag me around

 As in land-based casinos, a player can bet against the dealer with multiple hands on a single deal.
 Unlike land-based operations, Wildz Casino does not require outrageous minimum bets that require the player to gamble large amounts when trying to play multiple hands at once.

 While there is a chance the dealer may reveal outstanding cards and beat every player hand, the most common outcome is the player hedging their bets by winning some hands and losing others, if they are applying sound blackjack strategy.
 And, of course, there always remains the distinct possibility that the dealer reveals like bust cards, exceeds 21 on a draw, and the player wins every hand that they bet.

 While some players prefer the multihand version for stylistic reasons, there is some mathematical sense in playing this version to hedge against total losses and minimuse the overall house edge.

 There are some versions of blackjack that simply are not available at any land-based casino.
 Deal or No Deal Blackjack is a good example of a title that could only be managed by a computer.

 Deal or No Deal Blackjack is a version of blackjack which gives the Player the offer to take a settlement before the Dealer flips their second card.
 If the Player has poor cards and the Dealer is showing an Ace, the Player will be offered a small percentage of their wager to forfeit the hand before the Dealer turns their second hard.
 Conversely, if a player is showing a pair of 10s and the Dealer reveals a 6, the player will be offered an amount larger than their wager to forfeit the round before it plays out.

 These offers made to the Player before the Dealer flips their second card simply couldn’t be calculated by a human being in any time frame that would facilitate the playing of a casino game.
-In the case of Deal or No Deal blackjack, this is a clear example of a game that just cannot be played absent an electronic version.
+In the case of Deal or No Deal blackjack, this is a clear example of a game that can only be played at a online casino.